 Some may describe it as their passion, while some may consider it as their stress reliever, some may consider it as a part of their daily life but in every form listening to music has become an undetachable part of our lives.
 Music plays different roles in our lives.

-Earlier people relied on radio’s to listen music, while present generation has ipods, smartphones, PC and other gadgets to listen to music.
+Earlier people relied on radio to listen to music, while the present generation has iPods, smartphones, PC, and other gadgets to listen to music.
 Coming to PC’s we have dedicated software’s called Music Players to play our choice of song or playlist for us.

-While most generation has smartphones, ipods to listen to music, these Software’s are also common source to listen to music which suits the mood for people who spent hours working on PC’s and Laptop’s and find it convenient to listen using their daily friend.
+While most generation has smartphones, iPods to listen to music, these Software’s are also a common source to listen to music which suits the mood for people who spent hours working on PC’s and Laptop’s and find it convenient to listen using their daily friend.

 Music Players and Linux

-Growth of Linux as an accepted Operating System in Market was not so much few decades back, but flourishment of this Open Source Industry in IT Market from past few years has opened tremendous opportunities for a huge crowd of professionals who wanted to contribute to this industry with their work.
+Growth of Linux as an accepted Operating System in the Market was not so much a few decades back, but the flourishment of this Open Source Industry in the IT Market from the past few years has opened tremendous opportunities for a huge crowd of professionals who wanted to contribute to this industry with their work.

-Main aim for any Music Player is to support all the file formats of audio files which are supported by Windows as well as Linux and additionally support online music streaming which is trending now a days.
+The main aim for any Music Player is to support all the file formats of audio files which are supported by Windows as well as Linux and additionally support online music streaming which is trending nowadays.

 21 Best Music Players on Linux Till Date

-Below we list some of the best Music Players created on Linux till date.
-A Music Player can be characterized as best after considering following features: formats supported, memory consumption, online or offline streaming of music or both, user interface design, feature-set.
+Below we list some of the best Music Players created on Linux to date.
+A Music Player can be characterized as best after considering the following features: formats supported, memory consumption, online or offline streaming of music or both, user interface design, feature-set.

-Some of the music players highlighted below guarantee all the above factors while some guarantee only some factors which is the main criteria for ranking them.
+Some of the music players highlighted below guarantee all the above factors while some guarantee only some factors which are the main criteria for ranking them.

-Originally started by Mark Kretschmann as an effort to improve xmms , this software was initially named as amaroK after name of wolf and later changed to Amarok.
+Originally started by Mark Kretschmann as an effort to improve xmms, this software was initially named as amaroK after the name of wolf and later changed to Amarok.

 Amarok can be easily installed by using apt-get or yum package manager as shown: